KingOtar/lolcatcat/README.md

 This is a collection of bash scripts to alias and manage your commands to pipe their outputs into lolcat.
 For the lulz.

 ## Install
-Clone this repo and and source the lolcat script.
+Clone this repo and and source the lolcatcat script.
 ```
 git clone https://github.com/KingOtar/lolcatcat.git ~/lolcatcat
 echo "source ~/lolcatcat/lolcatcat" >> .bash_profile